ManticoreGamesInc/platform-documentation/src/index.md

+# Welcome to CORE

 !!! warning
     Flagged for Review.
     Incomplete or outdated information may be present.

-Welcome to the official documentation of CORE, the community-focused game creation tool!
+Welcome to the official documentation of CORE&trade;, the community-focused game creation tool!

 This page aims at giving a broad presentation of the engine and of the contents of this documentation.